kiambogo/prompts/problem_solution_documentation.md

    - Scope boundaries (what is and isn't part of the problem)

 4. **Recommended Approach**:
+   - Summary of the recommended approach with clear rationale
    - High-level solution architecture or strategy
    - Technical rationale for the recommendation
    - Alternatives considered and why they were rejected
    - Success criteria and expected outcomes

 5. **Implementation Plan**:
+   - RACI matrix for cross-team initiatives
    - Breakdown of discrete tasks with dependencies noted
    - Immediate action items that can begin without blockers
    - Quick wins that deliver early value
    - Longer-term tasks and their prerequisites
    - Potential risks and mitigation strategies
+   - Success metrics for tracking progress and completion

 ## Important Guidelines:
 - Balance technical depth with accessibility for cross-functional stakeholders